KotlinNLP/MorphologicalAnalyzer/src/test/resources/README.md

 If `type` is "date" then the same adding fields of the test of `TYPE` "date" are required, and the same `start` and `end` adding fields.

+#### Adding fields for the `TYPE` "interval"

+The following fields are required:

+* `from`: the lower bound of the interval, an inner "date-time" object that can contain one of the following fields:
+    * `time`: an inner "time" object
+    * `date`: an inner "date" object
+    * `offset`: an inner "offset" object

+* `to`: the upper bound of the interval, an inner "date-time" object that can contain the same field of `from`

+`offset`, `date` and `time` contain the same adding fields of the test with `TYPE` equal to their name, and two fields
+more:

+* `start`: the index of the char at which it starts respect to the interval start index
+* `end`: the index of the char at which it ends respect to the interval start index